SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 This is a strange and rare situation for me: on one hand I'm happy to learn more easily and quickly the things explained in class and to help my friends, but on the other hand I get the ***perspective*** of someone who already knows that topic and watches someone learn it, with all the obstacles and doubts that arise while doing it.
 It's like watching yourself of the past through a mirror, it's *weird* but also *interesting*.

-At school (during IT lessons, at least), I tried how it feels like to already know things and I had the opportunity to notice how others see things when they do not yet know them, a perspective that a student normally does not have because it's living that situation in first person!
+At school (during IT lessons, at least), I experienced how it feels like to already know things and I had the opportunity to notice how others see things when they do not yet know them, a perspective that a student normally does not have because it's living that situation in first person!

-That's how every teacher feels when he teaches students, but everything is overturned from the perspective of a student that already knows what is being taught.
-Uff!
+That's how every teacher feels when he teaches students, but in my case everything is overturned from the perspective of a student that already knows what is being taught.
+Not a common scenario, I think.

 ### The debate

 Just today an interesting and very constructive discussion arose in the classroom among my classmates about ***what to do in our future***.

-Among us, young programmers, some had confused ideas, those who fantasized about becoming inexplicably millionaires, those who wanted to be freelancers and those who aimed to create websites, programs, apps or video games.
+Among us aspiring programmers, there were some with confused ideas, those who fantasized about becoming inexplicably millionaires, those who wanted to be freelancers and those who aimed to create websites, programs, apps or video games (but never started a project or tried experimenting).

-As for me, I said that I did not have a precise idea of what to do in the future, probably an independent programmer, but I told about the [projects](https://github.com/SamMed05) I have done in the past years, noticing a ***great*** interest in my words.
+As for me, I said that I did not have a precise idea of what to do in the future, probably an independent programmer, but I told about the [projects](https://samdev.netlify.app/#work) I have done in the past years, noticing a *great* interest in my words.

 And equally interesting questions arose, such as:
 > "*When did you start your first serious project?"* <br/>